 Atherosclerosis is caused when cholesterol, cellular waste, calcium and other fatty substances are deposited along the lining of artery walls.
 These substances constrict or in extreme cases block the flow of blood causing several issues including heart attacks, strokes, and hypertension.

 Smoking is one of the major causes of atherosclerosis.
 The toxins in tobacco smoke lower the good cholesterol (HDL) while raising levels of bad cholesterol (LDL).
-The nicotine and carbon monoxide in cigarette smoke damage the endothelium, the inner surface of blood vessels, which sets the stage for the build-up of plaque.
+The nicotine and carbon monoxide in

 Research tells us that smokers are 30–40% more likely to develop type 2 diabetes than nonsmokers.
 And people with diabetes who smoke are more likely than nonsmokers to have trouble with insulin dosing and with controlling their disease.10